Towards understanding CG and GMRES through examples: The CG Method

 \emph{Setup:} We consider the behavior of CG in exact arithmetic for matrices having three different eigenvalue distributions.
 All matrices are diagonal with $N=30$, $\lambda_1=0.1$, and $\lambda_N=10^3$.
 The first matrix is a slight modification of \eqref{eq:diagmatrix}, with $\lambda_i = \lambda_N - \frac{(i-1)}{(N-1)}(\lambda_N - \lambda_1)\rho^{N-i}$ for $i=2,\ldots,N-1$ and $\rho=0.6$, so that the eigenvalues accumulate on the right side of the spectrum.
 The second matrix is \eqref{eq:diagmatrix} with $\rho=0.6$, so that its eigenvalues accumulate to the left side of the spectrum, and the third matrix is \eqref{eq:diagmatrix} with $\rho=1$, so that its eigenvalues are equally spaced.
 In all cases we use $b=[1,\dots,1]^T/\sqrt{N}$, and $x_0=0$.

 \emph{Observations:} The eigenvalue distributions are shown in the left part of Figure~\ref{fig:cgeigdist}.
-The right part of Figure~\ref{fig:cgeigdist} shows the behavior of exact CG (i.e., no rounding errors).
+The right part of Figure~\ref{fig:cgeigdist} shows the mathematical behavior of CG.
 For the matrix with eigenvalues accumulated to the right (blue), CG converges fastest.
 For the matrix with eigenvalues accumulated to the left (red), CG converges significantly slower.
 For the matrix with equally spaced eigenvalues (green), CG converges the slowest.
-In Figure \ref{fig:specdensexact} we show cumulative spectral density (CSD) plots using the stepwise functions with points of increase at Ritz values and the size of the vertical steps equal for each Ritz value (see \cite[Appendix C]{LinSaaYan16})\footnote{In order to illustrate the position of Ritz values (that can form tight clusters), we use in this paper an approximation of the CSD, which is defined by the spectrum of the matrix $A$, by the CSD associated with the Ritz values.
-We purposefully do not use an approximation of the CSD defined by the spectrum of $A$ via the Riemann-Stieltjes distribution functions associated with the Gauss quadrature; see, e.g., \cite[Section 3.5]{LieStr13} and \cite[Section 3.2]{MSB15}). }.
+In Figure \ref{fig:specdensexact} we show cumulative spectral density (CSD) plots using the stepwise functions with points of increase at Ritz values and the size of the vertical steps equal for each Ritz value (see \cite[Appendix C]{LinSaaYan16})\footnote{In order to illustrate the position of Ritz values (that can form tight clusters), we approximate the CSD defined by the spectrum of the matrix $A$ using the CSD associated with the Ritz values.
+We purposefully do not use an approximation of the CSD defined by the spectrum of $A$ via the Riemann-Stieltjes distribution functions associated with the Gauss quadrature (see, e.g., \cite[Section 3.5]{LieStr13} and \cite[Section 3.2]{MSB15}), since this would not allow to observe forming clusters of Ritz values.
+This will be important in the next two subsections.}.